intellsensing/cyberglove/README.md

 ## Dependencies
 * Python >= 3.6 (other versions have not been tested and may or may not work)
 * [pyserial](https://pythonhosted.org/pyserial/)

+## Notes
+* To calibrate the glove you will need to install the CyberGlove Systems VirtualHand Software.